Secure Payments

 the UK and the US have different crochet terminology.
 For eaxmple, the double crochet stitch in UK terms, is called a single crochet in US terms.
 I’ll be using UK terms with the US equivalent in brackets.

-Anatomy of the Crochet Chain
+The Anatomy of Crochet Chains

 As discussed in lesson 1, chains are the base of crochet pieces, so let’s take a closer look before we begin.

-Front of Chain
+1 Front of Chain 7 Katie McCrochet

 From the front, the chains look like V’s.
 To count crochet chains, simply count the V’s, however, the chain on the hook isn’t included.